Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 Specific Heat Capacity :: $\Delta Q = mc\Delta \theta$
 Specific Heat Capacity (verbose) :: thermal energy required to raise the temperature of unit mass of the substance by one degree.
 ### Specific Latent Heat
->[!info] The specific latent heat of fusion is the quantity of thermal energy required to convert unit mass of solid to liquid without any change in temperature.
+>[!info] The specific latent heat of fusion :: the quantity of thermal energy required to convert unit mass of solid to liquid without any change in temperature.
 - The latent heat required to melt (fuse) a solid ::: known as latent heat of fusion.
 - The latent heat required to vaporise a liquid without any change of temperature ::: referred to as latent heat of vaporisation.